bewest/node-multienv/replit.md

 - **Two-Interface Design**: Separate administration and resolver interfaces.

 ### System Design Choices
-The platform supports Gen4 and Gen5 architectures, offering a Kubernetes-native API.
+The platform uses Gen5 as the production architecture, with Gen3→Gen5 as the migration path.
+Gen4 (two-composite architecture) served as an educational implementation for learning Kubernetes and Metacontroller patterns.
 - **Status Reporting**: CRD status includes phase, conditions, connectionSecret, and endpoints.
 - **Provisioner API Facade**: A REST API (`POST /accounts/`) for external systems to create CRDs and mongo-auth Secrets.
 - **Decorator-Based Blast Radius Protection**: `mongo-auth` Secrets persist on CRD deletion for fast recovery.